zerodogg/ampache-apache-docker/README.md

 - next page fill out MySQL Username / Password
 - Click the "Write" buttons from BOTTOM to TOP
 - Do this because it is the last one that needs the username and password and they get blanked out on every click

+## Thanks to
+- @ericfrederich for his original work
+- @velocity303 and @goldy for the other ampache-docker inspiration